CarlosMOGoncalves/sweranker_app/README.md

 Every Degree Combination is unique, meaning that there is **at least** one class that differs it from any other combination.

 This gives potential to a lot of interesting conclusions for a given degree, because it surfaces specific strenghts and weaknesses to a combination.
 Do you want your degree to focus in Software Construction?
-Then "Combination nÂº X" from a given degree is probably more suited to your needs because it has more Software Construction classes than, say "Combination nÂº Y" that is more focused on Software Testing.
+Then "Combination nº X" from a given degree is probably more suited to your needs because it has more Software Construction classes than, say "Combination nº Y" that is more focused on Software Testing.
 This app lends itself to this kind of conclusion - that is the point of this app.

 #### The filters ####